 Grasp the history of Comuna 13, Medellin, Antioquia

-There are many things to do in Medellin and visiting the historic landscape of its once gang-ridden neighbourhood is one of the most interesting experience.s At one point in history, Comuna 13 was known as the most dangerous neighborhood in Colombia.
+There are many things to do in Medellin and visiting the historic landscape of its once gang-ridden neighborhood is one of the most interesting experiences.
+At one point in history, Comuna 13 was known as the most dangerous neighborhood in Colombia.
 That is a hefty statement, especially when Colombia was at the time, the most notorious country in the world.

 However, recent years has seen this vibrant country become a prominent tourist destination.
 Alongside Colombia, Comuna 13 underwent significant transformation.
 The once crime-ridden neighborhood became a distinguished space that embodies the resilience of its people.
 Although many circumstances, such as the controversial Operation Orión, became a part of the comuna’s troubled history, its transformation signifies a space with an inherent strength like no other.

 Guatapé is often noted as the “most colorful town in Colombia.”
 Its bright colors and charming streets often attract hundreds of visitors on a continuous basis.
 Each house is painted with a different, vibrant color that sits proudly against the vast, empty sky.
 Together, these dwellings form a town space that radiates exuberant vitality.

 A bus from Terminal del Norte Medellin to Guatapé is around 2 hours and COP 14,000 away.

 Instead of concentrating solely on Guatapé’, a day trip should be divided between this colorful township and the nearby La Piedra.
 La Piedra del Peñol is one of the largest free-standing rocks in the world.
 With an elevation of 2,135m and 650 climbing steps, reaching the summit is a sweat-inducing task.
 However, the view from above is well worth the hike.